The First Step in Choosing a Product-Level of Incontinence

 Heavy incontinence is almost full or complete bladder loss during the day.
 Heavy incontinence leakage is usually 10-16oz of urine.
 This is a cup to two cups of urine.
 This amount is the average amount of urine held by the bladder.
 This level of incontinence often takes a heavy or overnight pull up or brief with tabs.
 Control of urine and feces is the goal.
 A person could measure their urine loss by putting a plastic container in the toilet or bedside commode and measure their urine loss.
 This would help them in knowing if they need a heavy or overnight product to control their urine.
 Tranquility overnight products are very popular, they have an overnight pull up and brief.
 There are also reusable products at this (and any) level of incontinence.

 Overnight Incontinence is simply when the person has full bladder loss at night.
 Often the person doesn't make it to the bathroom at night, so a quality product has to catch the complete bladder loss to protect the bed and the dignity.
 Booster pads can be added to give extra absorbency at night.
-The Tranquility overnight pull up or brief (ATN) is great for overnight incontinence.
-There are other products that work well, for example Prevail, McKesson, or even a reusable, the Ibex Ultra-fitted brief.
+The Tranquility overnight pulls up or brief (ATN) is great for overnight incontinence.
+Other products work well, for example, Prevail, McKesson, or even a reusable, the Ibex Ultra-fitted brief.
 Understanding the product, how much urine is eliminated, and the ability to make it to the bathroom are key factors in determining how much padding is needed.